 By then, Henry’s health was on the decline.
 Dysentery swept the English army in the autumn and winter, and by the time Meaux fell in May after a long siege, Henry is believed to have caught it.
 News of his poor health spread enough by July that public prayers were held in his honor.
 One his way to meet Philip, Duke of Burgundy, a stop was forced in Corbeil.
 He made it to the Chateau de Vincennes, but passed away on August 31, 1422.

 In his dying days, he wrote a codicil to his will written 14 months earlier.
 His goal was less to amend and more to clarify, and his primary concern was protecting his infant son.
-Henry was leaving behind two brothers, Bedford and a younger, Humphrey, Duke of Gloucester, both of whom had supported their brother during his reign and taken turns accompanying him to France and holding down the fort in England during the war.
-As of August 1422, Gloucester was England and Bedford in France, by Henry’s bedside, an adjustment of position that appears to have reflected interest.
+Henry was leaving behind two brothers, Bedford and Humphrey, Duke of Gloucester, both of whom supported their brother during his reign and took turns accompanying him to France and holding down the fort in England during the war.
+As of August 1422, Gloucester was in England and Bedford in France, by Henry’s bedside, an adjustment of position that appears to have reflected interest.
 Protection of the infant son was placed in Gloucester’s hands, while his upbringing and education were given to Henry’s half-uncle, Thomas Beaufort, Duke of Exeter.
 Two long-term members of Henry’s household, Henry, Lord FitzHugh and Sir Walter Hungerford, were to oversee his day-to-day care.

 England was thus left to Gloucester, while “France” was in fact two separate entities often conflated (even by me, at times, for clarity).
 England held Normandy by conquest, which was thus left to Bedford to manage, but the kingdom of France was still held by Charles VI, even if only nominally.
 Charles, aged and suffering from mental illness, was unfit to rule, but it was considered politic to have the English ally, Philip, Duke of Burgundy, serve as regent in France.
 It was also better optics for the French people still acclimating to the new normal.